All About Rosé

 How is rosé wine made, and what’s the best way to buy it?

 Rosé is made from red wine grapes like Syrah and Pinot Noir, which have purple pigments in their skins.
-The grapes are crushed and pumped into a fermenter while making wine.
-The darker the wine will get, the longer the skins are left in contact with the juice.
+The grapes are crushed and pumped into a fermenter.
+The longer the skins are left in contact with the juice, the darker the wine gets.

 If grapes are crushed and the skins are quickly removed, the juice is pink instead of red.
 Hello, rosé!